 But let’s focus on the 5 percent—those who truly dolove the truth!
 Who love the government!
 Let’s focus on the people who remain loyal to God, who fight for God.

 All through that treachery, a noble group, the sons of Zadok, were loyal to God’s throne.
-Ezekiel 44:15 is talking specifically about the ministers, but it applies to all of us as we follow God’s loyal ministers.
-It began through me, strongly supported by John Amos.
+Ezekiel 44:15 is specifically about the ministers, but it applies to all of us as we follow God’s loyal ministers.
+It began through me, and I was strongly supported by John Amos.
 We weren’t men of stature in that church, but we clung to what Mr. Armstrong had taught!
 Now many others have followed.
 God says His sons of Zadok kept the charge of His sanctuary when everybody else was turning away.
 That impresses God!
 That makes those sons of Zadok very special to God.
 What a noble title.
 Even though it means nothing to the people of this world, there is no other title I would rather have!

 We became sons of Zadok in the midst of that watershed event.
 That Church split was a special moment in our history, one that will ennoble us for all eternity—the greatest moment in our spiritual lives!
 Developing and displaying loyalty in the midst of that betrayal was really an act of qualifying for very prestigious positions.